sleede/passport-local-mongoose/README.md

 #### setPassword(password, cb)
 asynchronous method to set a user's password hash and salt

+#### changePassword(password, cb)
+asynchronous method to change a user's password hash and check this password whether be used

 #### authenticate(password, cb)
 asynchronous method to authenticate a user instance